 However, there doesn’t necessarily need to be a problem to reach out to your credit card issuer.
 You can also contact customer service for basic questions, like balance information or your next payment due date.
 You should also be able to find that information by logging in to your online account or app.

 How can you prepare for the call?

-If you need to contact your card issuer about hardship programs or debt relief options, be prepared to discuss your current financial situation.
-Let your card issuer know that you want to work together to find a solution that allows you to remain current on your credit card accounts and avoid damaging your credit score.
-If you’ve gotten to the point where you’re ready to discuss debt settlement, be prepared for your credit score to take a hit.
+If you need to contact your card issuer about hardship programs or debt-relief options, be prepared to discuss your current financial situation.
+Let your card issuer know that you want to work together to find a solution that allows you to remain current on your accounts and avoid damaging your credit score.

 And if you’re ready to discuss debt settlement, be prepared for your credit score to drop.

 The bottom line

 Today, credit card issuers make it easy for you to get in touch, from calling customer service to sending messages on social media.
 There are many good reasons to contact your credit card issuer, from reporting a problem to requesting a lower interest rate.